 Furthermore, InsureTech players see themselves primarily as product/platform developers.
 This requires them to customize and dovetail their product into other complex systems.
 Testing, therefore, will have to extend beyond their primary product stack and include integration as well.

 Trigent has successfully worked with several insurance companies and InsurTechs to shrink development cycles and increase the speed-to-market of applications.
-Contact us to know more about our AI-enabled test automation solution.
+Contact us to learn more about our AI-enabled test automation solution.

 Test automation—an essential tool in accelerating disruption

 Test automation solves several of the above challenges.
-According to the World Quality Report 2019-2020, which surveyed 1725 CIOs and senior tech leaders, the main benefits reported were better control and transparency of test activities and detection of defects.
+According to a World Quality Report that surveyed 1725 CIOs and senior tech leaders, the main benefits reported were better control and transparency of test activities and detection of defects.
 The respondents also attributed test automation to gaining reduced test costs, test cycle time, and security risk.

 Test automation also plays a vital role in their transformation journey.
 For instance, when insurance companies are integrating new technologies, it simultaneously increases the testing workload.
 Vendors who manage their test outsourcing contracts are more interested in maintaining their SLAs and thus are slower in the uptake of the new changes.
-Test automation, essential to conduct acceptance tests is then best addressed through outside, neutral parties.
+Test automation, essential to conducting acceptance tests, is then best addressed through outside, neutral parties.